 Researching careers is one of the best ways to get a better understanding of what careers might be a good fit with your skills and interests.
-The Career Services library, located on Ikeda 4th Fl, 307, has a variety of books on every career topic and industry.
+The Ikeda Library houses a collection of resources which are featured in the Career Resources LibGuide.

 The internet is also a great source for career research.
 Below are some links to help you explore.

 Looking for your first job might not be the most important thing on your mind while you're trying to concentrate on your studies.
 However, the average job search for a new graduate can take a few months and in a down economy it may take even longer.
 There are many strategies one can utilize to increase your chances of getting hired.
 To find out what strategies work best, please make an appointment to visit the Career Services Office.

 A resume and cover letter are the first items that a prospective employer will want to see when you apply for a job or internship.
 Preparing a great cover letter and resume is much more complex than just formatting using a template.
 Articulating your precise accomplishments to an employer is critical to your first step to an interview.
 Remember, a resume gets the interview, the interview gets the job.

 Interviewing is the beginning of the last step to getting hired.
 There are several elements involved to interviewing successfully.
 Some things to consider are:

 Have you researched the organization for which you are applying?